ODSunday/HackBio-Internship-Stage-2/Stage 2_Project 1:Plant/README.md

 # PROJECT 1: DIFFERENTIAL EXPRESSION ANALYSIS OF THE RESPONSE OF ARABIDOPSIS THALIANA VASCULATURE TISSUE TO UV TREATMENT
 ## INTRODUCTION
-Environmental stresses affect plant tissues in various degrees, and plants' response to stress often have tissue-specific components.
-Berkowitz et al. (2021) previously compare the transcriptomes analysis of three leaf tissues (epidermis, mesophyll, vasculature) of _Arabidopsis thaliana_ in response to stress.
+Environmental stresses affect plant tissues to various degrees, and the response of plants to stress often has tissue-specific components.
+Berkowitz et al. (2021) previously compared the transcriptome analysis of three leaf tissues (epidermis, mesophyll, vasculature) of _Arabidopsis thaliana_ in response to stress.
 This current project aims at determining the genes that respond to UV stress in the vasculature by:
 - performing differential expression analysis in the UV-treated versus water-treated vasculature (control);
 - performing functional enrichment analysis and pathway mapping to identify major biological processes associated with the differentially expressed genes (DEGs).